reelcrafter/coding-test/README.md

 Explore the code (starting at `main.ts` which is always the entry point of any Vue app) and go from there.
 Make sure the tests for `QuakeFilter.vue` pass, and—of course—don't modify the test file!

 Please log your time spent on this and let us know about how long it took you.
+Feel free to also keep notes about anything that tripped you up, and we can discuss.

 ### A Note About Using AI